MarkusVLA/Trading-Simulator/README.md

 # Stock Trading Simulator

-Python-based application that simulates stock trading within a graphical user interface (GUI).
+Python-based application that simulates stock trading.
 It uses historical data to test the performance of trades over time.

 ## Features